MathieuNls/bug-taxonomy/06_analysis.md

 We did the same simple analysis of the rank of each type for each metric, to take into account the frequency of bug types in our calculation, and multiply both values.
-The complexity scores we calculated are as follows: 1330, 1750, 2580 and 7120 for bug types 1, 2, 3 and 4, respectively.
+The complexity scores we calculated are as follows: 1330, 1750, 2580 and 7120 for T1, T2, T3 and T4 bugs, respectively.
-According to these complexity scores, types 3 and 4 are more complex than types 1 and 2.
+According to these complexity scores, T3 and T4 are more complex than T1 and T2.
 To confirm or infirm the validity of our complexity scores, we ran our experiments again.
-This time, we combined types 1 \& 2 and types 3 \& 4 for the two ecosystems.
+This time, we combined T1 \& T2 and T3 \& T4 for the two ecosystems.
 As shown by Table \ref{tab:combined-one}, our complexity scores are meaningful.
-Indeed, Types 3 \& 4 are statistically more complex ($\gg$) than Types 1 \& 2 according to the duplicate, fixing time, comments, files impacted, changesets, hunks and churns complexity metrics.
+Indeed, T3 \& T4 are statistically more complex ($\gg$) than T1 \& T2 according to the duplicate, fixing time, comments, files impacted, changesets, hunks and churns complexity metrics.
-Also, Types 3 \& 4 get reopen more than types 1 \& 2, in average, but the result of the Mann-Whitney test is not conclusive (i.e. $\alpha>0.05$).
+Also, T3 \& T4 get reopen more than T1 \& T2, in average, but the result of the Mann-Whitney test is not conclusive (i.e. $\alpha>0.05$).
-Out of our nine complexity metrics, the only one where Types 1 \& 2 perform  *worst* than Types 3 \& 4 is the severity.
+Out of our nine complexity metrics, the only one where T1 \& T2 perform *worst* than T3 \& T4 is the severity.

 [Wahab: This is good, but expected]

+\fbox{%
+\parbox{0.9\textwidth}{%
 Consequently, we reject to null hypothesis $H_{02}$ and conclude that the complexity of bug is related to its type.
-Moreover, Types 3 and 4  bugs are more complex than Types 1 and 2 bugs across the ecosystems we studied.
+Moreover, T3 and T4 bugs are more complex than T1 and T2 bugs across the ecosystems we studied.}% }

 ## Are bug types predictable at opening time?

-To answer **RQ$_3$**, we analyze the accuracy of predictors aiming at determining the type of a bug at submit time (i.e. when the bug report is opened).
+To answer **RQ$_3$**, we analyze the accuracy of predictors aiming at determining the type of a bug at submission time (i.e. when the bug report is submitted by someone).
 [Wahab: As I mentioned earlier, you need to clarify submit-time, opening-time and use one them only].
+[Mathieu: Done]

 Tables \ref{tab:1gram}, \ref{tab:2gram} and \ref{tab:3gram} presents the results obtained while building classifiers for the most complex type of bug.
-According to **RQ$_2$**, the most complex type of bug, in terms of duplicate, time to fix, comments, reopening, files changed, severity, changesets, churns, and hunks, is Type 4.
+According to **RQ$_2$**, the most complex type of bug, in terms of duplicate, time to fix, comments, reopening, files changed, severity, changesets, churns, and hunks, is T4.

 [Wahab: I removed the hypothesis]
+[Mathieu: I adjusted the text]

-To test our null hypothesis $H_{03}$ (Bug types classifiers are not accurate), we built nine different classifiers using three different machine learning techniques: Linear regression, support vector machines and random forest for ten different projects (5 from each ecosystem).
+To answer our research question, we built nine different classifiers using three different machine learning techniques: Linear regression, support vector machines and random forest for ten different projects (5 from each ecosystem).

-We selected the top 5 projects of each ecosystem with regard to their bug report count (Ambari, Cassandra, Flume, HBase and Hive for Apache; Cnd, Editor, Java, JavaEE and Plateform for Netbeans).
+We selected the top 5 projects of each ecosystem with regard to their bug report count (Ambari, Cassandra, Flume, HBase and Hive for Apache; Cnd, Editor, Java, JavaEE and Platform for Netbeans).
 For each machine learning techniques, we built classifiers using the text contained in the bug report and the comment of the first 48 hours as they are likely to provide additional insights on the bug itself.
 We eliminate the stop-words of the text and trim the words to their semantical roots using wordnet.
 We experimented with 1-gram, 2-gram, and 3-gram words, weighted using tf/idf.